A guide to travel in Nepal

 Hotel arrangements after a flight delay

-After finishing our package treks and any tour and if you still have extra days.
+After finishing our package treks and any tour and if you still have extra days for a guide to travel in Nepal.
 Don’t worry we will help you to make your extra time in a more easy way.
 There are lots of things to do as an extra activity.
 You can go to Chitwan National park for a Jungle safari tour or can do a day Rafting trip.
 You can also travel to Pokhara is a famous place for different adventure activities.
 Furthermore, You can try Paragliding, Ultralight flight, Bungy Jump.
 We can arrange different tours and put these extra activities as optional tours for you.
-We will also arrange a tour to Tibet and Bhutan.
-So if your plan is for the Tibet tour and Bhutan after your Nepal trip checklist please let us know.
+We will also arrange a tour of Tibet and Bhutan.
+So if your plan is for the Tibet tour and Bhutan after your a guide to travel in Nepal please let us know.